 Complete with an electric motor to help you up steep hills, the Diamondback Overdrive EXC is one of the best hybrid bikes in the game.
 However, it probably isn’t the best fit for those uninterested in the electric motor, as this feature kicks up the bike’s price significantly.

-So what else is to love about the Diamondback Overdrive EXC aside from the 48-volt lithium-ion batter-powered central drive motor?
+So what else is to love about the Diamondback Overdrive EXC aside from the 48-volt lithium-ion battery-powered central drive motor?
 For starters, it employs a strong 6061-T6 aluminum alloy frame with butted tube construction.
 The strength, durability, and handling responsiveness of this setup are unmatched.

 The Novara Gotham is cool, cool, cool.
 Fully outfitted with a rack, fenders, and lights, it is the ultimate utilitarian way to get around your city hybrid bike style.